heroku/buildpacks-frontend-web/buildpacks/static-web-server/README.md

 ## Runtime App Configuration

-_Dynamic config used by the static web app at runtime, to support different app instances, such as Staging vs Production app configuration._
+_Dynamic config used by the static web app at runtime, to support different app instances, such as a backend API URL that differs between Staging and Production._

 These are set in the container's environment variables ([Heroku Config Vars](https://devcenter.heroku.com/articles/config-vars)) and during CNB launch, written into the default HTML document.
-To access runtime app config, the javascript app's source code must be modified to read configuration values from the global `document.body.dataset`, [HTML data-* attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/data-*).
+To access runtime app config, the javascript app's source code must read configuration values from the global `document.body.dataset`, [HTML data-* attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/data-*).

 **Do not set secret values into these environment variables.** They will be injected into the website, where anyone on the internet can see the values.
 As a precaution, only environment variables prefixed with `PUBLIC_` prefix will be exposed.

 **This feature parses and rewrites the HTML document.** If the document's HTML syntax is invalid, the parser ([Servo's html5ever](https://github.com/servo/html5ever)) will correct the document using the same heuristics as web browsers.

-This Runtime App Configuration feature can be [disabled using Build-time Configuration](#runtime-configuration-enabled).
+This Runtime App Configuration feature can be [disabled through Build-time Configuration](#runtime-configuration-enabled).

 ### Runtime Config Usage